8 ways to support your mitochondria

 3. How antioxidants can support your mitochondrial health

-There are two special antioxidants which support mitochodrial health.
+There are two special antioxidants which support mitochondrial health.
 These are alpha lipoic acid and Coenzyme Q10.
-Both of these antioxidants help with energy, protect the mitochondria and support mitochondrial ‘biogenesis’.
-Biogenesis is the process of renewal and increase of the mitochondrial cells.
+Both of these antioxidants help with energy, protect the mitochondria and support mitochondrial biogenesis.
+Biogenesis is the process of renewal and increase of mitochondrial cells.
 The more mitochondria we have, the less they are ‘overworked’ and the more we gain from them.
-This all supports optimal energy.4.
-How Magnesium can support your mitochondrial health
+This all supports optimal energy.

-Many of us are low in magnesium.
+Many of us are low in Magnesium.
 This special mineral is essential for maintaining mitochondrial health and optimising energy.
-When we are busy and hit by life’s challenges we are also more likely to dip into our magnesium stores so keeping them topped up is important.
-It is worth taking magnesium supplements as well as eating foods like dark green vegetables, meat and nuts.5.
-Other core nutrients which can support mitochondrial health
+When we are busy and hit by life’s challenges, we are also more likely to dip into our Magnesium stores, so keeping them topped up is important.
+It is worth taking Magnesium supplements as well as eating foods like dark green vegetables, meat and nuts.

 - Vegetables